QCDIS/NaaVRE-dev-environment/README.md

 ```

 This option is recommended when jointly developing NaaVRE and the VREPaaS, if you don’t need to test integration between NaaVRE Jupyter hub or Keycloak.

+Note: when using this option, NaaVRE should be accessed through the direct [link](#naavre-dev).
+Launching virtual labs from the VREPaaS UI will not work.

 #### Option 3: Run NaaVRE with Tilt (Jupyter Hub integration)